 The 5 worst countries for cloud hosting providers are:

 1. South Africa

-The countries that tallied the lowest marks demonstrated a marked lack of anti-cybercrime policies, little to no participation or interest in global standardization of cloud practices, nonexistent or insufficient free-trade legislation, and incomplete protocols for user and data security and privacy.
+The countries that tallied the lowest marks demonstrated a marked lack of anti-cybercrime policies, little to no participation or interest in global standardization of free cloud practices, nonexistent or insufficient free-trade legislation, and incomplete protocols for user and data security and privacy.